-What to study to become a pastry chef
+How to become a pastry chef | CIB

 Working as a pastry chef is one of the most sought-after jobs in the gastronomic sector.
 If you are wondering how to become a pastry chef, we can tell you that there are several keys that you will have to take into account.
 There are countless courses on the market that will help prepare you to thrive in this role.
 In this post, we look at the keys to choosing the best education for you in pastry and baking.